Re-inventing the wheel

 “This will ultimately result in the cost of these parts being very competitive with conventional aluminium wheels”

-Deakin’s Deputy Vice-Chancellor, Professor Jane den Hollander, said the partnership with Carbon Revolution was an example of the way the university wants to work with the community and industry on research projects.
+Deakin’s Vice-Chancellor, Professor Jane den Hollander, said the partnership with Carbon Revolution was an example of the way the university wants to work with the community and industry on research projects.